 Knowledge to Action Framework

-The MCHRI team are aware that that the creation of knowledge does not, itself, lead to widespread implementation and positive impacts on health.
-To do so requires a broader process that generates new knowldege that must be proactively implemented, translated and scaled into changes in practice and policy.
-This is underpinned by an iterative framework for research and evidence driven impact, as proposed here (Figure).
-THis MCHRI framework for impact has been adapted form multiple sources and from internal learnings and is underpinned by the Canadian knowledge to action process.
+The MCHRI team are aware that the creation of knowledge does not, itself, lead to widespread implementation and positive impacts on health.
+To do so requires a broader process that generates new knowledge that must be proactively implemented, translated and scaled into changes in practice and policy.
+This is underpinned by an iterative framework for research and evidence driven impact, as proposed here (figure).
+This MCHRI framework for impact has been adapted form multiple sources and from internal learnings and is underpinned by the Canadian knowledge to action process.

-Steps 1 & 2- Formative Research: engage stakeholders to identify problem from all perspectives, to scope adn priotiise and to inform on enablers, barriers and optimal processes to drive reasch, effectiveness and sustainability when programs are implemented and scaled-up in the ‘real world’.
+Steps 1 & 2 – Formative Research: engage stakeholders to identify problem from all perspectives, to scope and prioritise and to inform on enablers, barriers and optimal processes to drive reach, effectiveness and sustainability when programs are implemented and scaled-up in the ‘real world’.

 Step 4 – Implementation Research: the planned use of co-designed implemetnation strategies to effectively transfer evidence-based approaches into practice in real-world settings.
 Pilot testing of resources, programs and systems approaches is needed with sustainability and scalability vital considerations.